load the library

 Skip to contents

-This package is designed to map a group of individuals’ notes to the corresponding parent text, based on the frequency with which phrases occur in the individual notes.
-The parent text is highlighted corresponding to this frequency, in order to create a ‘heatmap’ of popular phrases found in the note sheets.
+This package is designed to map a group of derivative texts to the corresponding parent text, based on the frequency with which phrases occur in the derivative texts.
+The parent text is highlighted corresponding to this frequency, in order to create a ‘heatmap’ of popular phrases found in the derivative texts.

 library(highlightr)